Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 In Ubuntu desktop, enable the use of proprietary drivers in the Software & Updates Center for your desktop and install the NVIDIA graphics driver first from the main Ubuntu package repository.
 See https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia

 Alternatively, the best option is to use the Muon package manager (especially in Kubuntu 16.04).
-There you will find the NVIDIA driver and Cuda Toolkit packages.
+There, you will find the NVIDIA driver and Cuda Toolkit 7.5 packages.
+(Thus far, Cuda Toolkit 8.0 has not appeared in this package manager.)
 They are given through the standard Canonical and Canonical Partners software sources (repositories).
 Before this installation occurs, you may need to install the Muon manager itself with the following command:

     sudo apt-get install muon